 There are many examples of “sanctuaries” in Thailand.
 Tourists from around the world all dream of that holiday shot with a tiger.
 However, these tigers are often sedated and live in a small cage.
 Thus, they barely live the true life of a tiger.
 They are merely used in a commercial way; get tourists to pay for a photo with a tiger.

 I’ve also found claims that the tigers are not sedated, but merely used to humans being close and get more active during the nighttime.
 And that they are in captivity only for their own protection, as they are endangered.
-To me it just feels wrong that people are able to take a picture with them, and I’ve read some personal stories like this one that makes it seem that is really about the profit and not their well care.
+To me it just feels wrong that people are able to take a picture with them, and I’ve read some personal stories that makes it seem that is really about the profit and not their well care.